-(b) be kept up to date in accordance with the procedures referred to in paragraph B16.6(a); and
+(b) be kept up to date in accordance with the procedures referred to in paragraph B16.5(a); and

-(c) be readily accessible to the public from the licensee’s Website.
+(c) be readily accessible to the public from the licensee’s website.

-B16.7.
+B16.6.
 The Electricity Network Innovation Strategy must include:

-(a) a description of the challenges and uncertainties which the Relevant Network Licensees consider are pertinent to the electricity network over different time periods that could be addressed through innovative projects;
+(a) a description of the challenges and uncertainties, which the Relevant Network Licensees consider are pertinent to the electricity network over different time periods which could be addressed through innovative projects;

-(b) a description of the challenges which are not currently being addressed through industry projects or plans, including but not limited to projects or plans made by the Relevant Network Licensees and Interested Parties;
+(b) a description of the challenges, which are not currently being addressed through innovative projects or plans, including but not limited to projects or plans made by the Relevant Network Licensees and Interested Parties;

-(c) a description of the innovative projects and plans the Relevant Network Licensees intend to make in order to address the challenges referred to in paragraph B16.7(a) of this condition, with particular regard to how future Innovation Projects which Relevant Network Licensees will seek to initiate over the period of the strategy will help to address those challenges;
+(c) a description of the innovative projects and plans the Relevant Network Licensees intend to pursue in order to address the challenges referred to in paragraph B16.6(a) of this condition, with particular regard to how future Innovation Projects which Relevant Network Licensees will seek to initiate over the period of the strategy will help to address those challenges;

-(d) a description of the innovative projects and plans the Relevant Network Licensees intend to make in relation to the gaps identified in paragraph B16.7(b) of this condition, with particular regard to how future Innovation Projects which Relevant Network Licensees will seek to initiate over the period of the strategy will help to address those gaps.
+(d) a description of the innovative projects and plans the Relevant Network Licensees intend to pursue in relation to the gaps identified in paragraph B16.6(b) of this condition, with particular regard to how future Innovation Projects which Relevant Network Licensees will seek to initiate over the period of the Electricity Network Innovation Strategy will help to address those gaps.
 Consideration should be given to the suitability of the Relevant Network Licensees to carry out the innovative projects and plans.
-If the Relevant Network Licensees do not intend to carry out innovative projects and plans relating to a gap identified in paragraph B16.7(b), a reason should be provided as part of this description;
+If the Relevant Network Licensees do not intend to carry out innovative projects and plans relating to a gap identified in paragraph B16.6(b), a reason should be provided as part of this description;

 (e) a description of how Relevant Network Licensees will coordinate their activities on Innovation Projects to minimise unnecessary duplication of effort;